yuri-marchiori/yuri-marchiori/README.md

 - 🌍 Based in Petrópolis/RJ, Brazil — working globally across EMEA, APAC, NAM, and LAM.
 - 🎯 Open to roles as **Project Coordinator** or **Junior Project Manager** in **Portugal 🇵🇹** , **Spain 🇪🇸** or other EU countries 🇪🇺, ready to drive results and support project success.
-- 📈 Currently studying PMP and PSM I to take my project skills to the next level.
+- 📈 Currently applying Agile knowledge as a Scrum Master in simulated projects and studying for PMP and PSM I certifications to strengthen expertise in Project Management.

 ---